 Here are the highlights of what the standard covers:

 Take a look at the Policy Guidelines for the Design of Public Spaces.

 Requirements are being phased in depending on the:

-Go to the Wizard to find out exactly what you have to do and when.
+Go to the accessibility compliance wizard to find out exactly what you have to do and when.

 The Accessibility Standard for the Design of Public Spaces is part of a larger regulation called the Integrated Accessibility Standards Regulation.

 It includes some general requirements that organizations must follow including: